Four new COVID-19 deaths in Wisconsin; 42.0% fully vaccinated

 Deaths for each day are reported by DHS HERE.

-As of Monday afternoon, 186 COVID-19 patients were being treated in Wisconsin hospitals, down nine from the day prior.
+As of Monday afternoon, 194 COVID-19 patients were being treated in Wisconsin hospitals, up eight from the day prior.

-Of those, 74 are in the ICU, down one from the day before, according to the Wisconsin Hospital Association.
+Of those, 75 are in the ICU, up one from the day before, according to the Wisconsin Hospital Association.

 (CLICK HERE FOR THE FULL DHS DASHBOARD)